Back in high school my doctor warned me about having too much cholesterol in my blood.

 - Emotional eating

-While you may indeed be craving dairy products and cheese because you may lack Vitamin D ….
+While you may indeed be craving dairy products, like cravings for milk and cheese because you may lack Vitamin D ….

 The odds are greater that your cheese cravings are because you are not eating sufficiently or are eating emotionally.

 Nutritional deficiencies can lead to all sorts of other odd cravings too – like ice cravings- so it’s likely if your cheese cravings are constantly out of control there is some underlying deficiency.